Altria (NYSE:MO) is well-known for its cigarette and tobacco products but it is also involved in wine distribution and production.

 For your information, a high debt level, negative equity and declining profits are signs of a company in distress.

-The debt to sales ratio measures how efficient Altria is in using debt to generate revenue or sales.
+The debt to sales ratio or debt margin measures Altria’s debt level with respect to revenue or sales.

-Additionally, Altria has been keeping its outsized cash dividend payout and has even raised the payout in 2020 by 2%.
+Additionally, Altria has been keeping its huge cash dividend payout and has even raised the payout in 2020 by 2%.

 The huge dividend payout coupled with declining earnings has seriously reduced Altria’s equity to only $3 billion as of 4Q 2020, a 500% drop over the last 3 years.

-This makes Altria’s debt to equity ratio hanging at an extremely high level that has never been seen before and the latest result has even become negative due to the negative equity.
+This makes Altria’s debt to equity ratio hanging at an extreme level that has never been seen before and the latest result has even become negative due to the negative equity.

 References and Credits

-1. All financial figures in the charts in this article were obtained and referenced from Altria’s quarterly and annual filings available in Altria’s SEC Filings.
+1. All financial figures in this article were obtained and referenced from Altria’s quarterly and annual filings available in Altria’s SEC Filings.